rafaelkonlechner/predict-commute/datasets/preprocessing/README.md

 4. Convert `10_children` to `10`
 5. Convert `12_(12+_1960-1990)` to `12`

+The user interface of OpenRefine is very intuitive ;)

-Next, we converted the CSV back to the ARFF format using OpenRefine. `-> 04_census-openrefine-numeric-values.arff`
+Next, we converted the CSV back to the ARFF format using WEKA, similar procedure as in the second step. `-> 04_census-openrefine-numeric-values.arff`

 Links: